-M.A. in Curriculum and Instruction, Colorado Christian University, CO 2015

-B.A.
-Liberal Arts, Colorado Christian University, 2010
+M.A.
+Curriculum and Instruction, Colorado Christian University, 2015 B.A.
+Liberal Arts, Colorado Christian University, 2010 Licensed Minister with the Central District of the

 Licensed Minister with the Central District of the Assemblies of God since 2006

 MR. GILIVALDO CASTANEDA